lamarana2021/ecommerce_customer_analytics_sql/README.md

    - Preferred product categories varied across loyalty tiers, with Platinum customers showing stronger preferences for categories such as Clothing & Fashion, Food & Groceries, and Beauty & Personal Care.
 This suggests opportunities for targeted marketing and personalised product recommendations across customer groups.

+### Churn Analysis
+   - Churn analysis revealed that approximately **67%** of customers churned, and only about **33%** did not churn.
+Despite the low number of retained customers,       they contributed about **68%** of average spending.
+Moreover, retained customers had higher average orders and average lifetime, which all suggests that high-value customers are more likely to be retained and vice versa.
+   - Lower  loyalty tiers had the highest level of churn, with Bronze having about **88%** churn and contributing to a loss of about  **$28K**.
+However, Platinum       customers, with a churn rate of about 58%, led to a **2.58M revenue loss**.
+This highlights the importance of retention strategies prioritising high-value          customers but also making efforts to reduce churn on lower-level customers